 From the classic chicken, pork, lamb, and veggie momos to the occasional buffalo momo and colourful fusion takes stuffed with “char siu” and Hainanese chicken, here are the best places to find momos in Hong Kong.

 Hidden away among the boutiques and bubble tea shops on Lyndhurst Terrace is this tiny sliver of a restaurant, marked by its cheerful blue livery and chihuahua logo.
-Although it may appear at first glance to be a takeaway shop during the day, walk past at night and you’ll find a cast of regulars singing karaoke, smoking CBD shisha, and tucking into piping hot momos.
+Although it may appear at first glance to be a takeaway shop during the day, walk past at night and you’ll find a cast of regulars singing karaoke and tucking into piping hot momos.

 Don’t let the small space fool you—almost everything here, from the momos to the noodles in the thukpa soup, is homemade with love.
-The momos are some of the best in town, with three variants—pork, beef, or vegetarian (starting from $50) available either steamed or fried.
-If you’re dropping by for a round of karaoke, the popcorn chicken ($78) makes for a great bar snack.
+The momos are some of the best in town, with chicken or beef fillings available either steamed or fried.

 Lot Restaurant and Bar, Shop 4, 58 Lyndhurst Terrace, Central | (+852) 2619 1181